 Most grades for the Raiders from the media have been luke warm.
 From Mel Kiper Jr. and others giving them a C, to various others giving them up to a B-.
 Overall I like some of the things the Raiders did but was disappointed that certain things were not addressed.

 I think the main problem is when you have the worst pass rush in the NFL and you are not good at stopping the run, why draft two DB’s in your first 2 picks?
 That didn’t make sense.
 Some say well Fosters health is an issue?
 Why.
 He’s coming off of rotator cuff surgery and will be cleared for all football duties before training camp.
 He never missed a game and rarely missed a practice in 2 years at Bama.
 The Raiders picked a guy that had late season knee surgery in Karl Joseph so that’s not the issue.
 McKenzie said they thought Conley was the better player.
 I watch a TON of college ball and I’m not seeing that at all.
 The SEC championship game MVP didn’t miss a game the last 2 years and was all over the field for much of the time.

 Let’s look below at the mostly good, but sometimes bad things in the Oakland Raiders 2017 draft.

 1st Round Gareon Conley CB Ohio St.

-Negatives: Other than Marshon Lattimore, it was hard to watch the DB’s of Ohio St. tackle and play the run and Conley was one of those that struggled tackling.
+Negatives: Other than Marshon Lattimore, it was hard to watch the DB’s of Ohio St. tackle and play the run and Conley was one of those that struggled big time tackling.
 Conley is not physical and even though he’ll line up on guys at the line of scrimmage, he doesn’t like to jam them.
 He did give up some big plays against more physical WR and struggled in crossing patterns or slants.

 2nd Round: Obi Melifonwu S Connecticut